-At the very northern end of La Avenida de los Volcanes sits Cayambe.
-Ecuador’s third highest mountain is located just 60 kilometres (37 miles) northeast of Quito.
+At the very northern end of Avenida de Los Volcanes sits Cayambe.
+Ecuador’s third highest mountain sits just 60 kilometres (37 miles) northeast of Quito.

-As with the other volcanoes in the Ecuadorian Andes, most guides opt to meet with climbers in Quito before transferring to the trailhead, just west of the peak.
+As with the other volcanoes in Ecuador, most guides meet with climbers in Quito before driving to the trailhead, just west of the peak.

-From the refuge the summit can be reached in one long day of climbing.
-Starting at about midnight, climbers will make a hiking approach up to the start of the glacier through rugged and rough terrain.
+From the refuge, a long day of climbing is required to reach the summit.
+At midnight, climbers hike to the start of the glacier through rugged and rough terrain.

-Once on the ice sheet, climbers rope up and begin a slow and steady glacier hiking ascent up the side of the volcano, which reaches a maximum grade of 45 degrees.
-The toughest part of the climb comes right at the end with one final bergschrund.
+Once on the glacier, climbers rope up and begin a slow and steady ascent up the volcano's side, reaching a maximum grade of 45 degrees.
+The most challenging part of the climb comes at the end with one final bergschrund to traverse.

-Once climbers have traversed this, they are at the summit and enjoy the spectacular views out over the surrounding mountains and back toward Quito.
+After the bergschrund, climbers have reached the summit and may enjoy the spectacular views of the Andes and back toward Quito.